kowainik/summoner/README.md

 ```
 summon PROJECT_NAME [with [OPTIONS]] [without [OPTIONS]]
+       [-f|--file FILENAME]  [--prelude-package PACKAGE_NAME]
+       [--prelude-module MODULE_NAME]

 Available global options:
   -h, --help               Show this help text
   -f,--file FILENAME       Path to the toml file with configurations.
 If not
                            specified '~/summoner.toml' will be used if present
+  --prelude-package PACKAGE_NAME
+                           Name for the package of the custom prelude to use in
+                           the project
+  --prelude-module MODULE_NAME
+                           Name for the module of the custom prelude to use in
+                           the project

 Available commands:
   with                     Specify options to enable
   without                  Specify options to disable

 Available command options:
+  -h,--help                Show this help text
   -g, --github             Github integration
+  -p, --private            Create private GitHub repository
   -c, --travis             Travis CI integration
   -w, --app-veyor          AppVeyor CI integration
   -s, --script             Build script